-Church of All Nations,180 Palmerston St, Carlton VIC 3053
+Church of All Nations, 180 Palmerston St, Carlton Vic 3053

-The Astra Choir directed by John McCaughey
+The Astra Choir with Michael Kieran Harvey (piano) and instrumental ensemble, conducted by John McCaughey